clouds16/digraph-assessment/README.md

 ## Problem Statement
 1. Users want the ability to create a custom data processor using a drag-and-drop style interface.
-1. Users to be able to create, read, update, and delete these user-created "workflows".
+1. Users want to be able to create, read, update, and delete these user-created "workflows".

 ## Requirements
 1. Backend API uses a well established open-source framework.
 (Express, Next.js, etc)